Me: I hate to break it to you, Sue, but we’ve got some more recons to watch.

 Sue: That’s a pirate.
 That’s Jamie.
 That’s Robert Holmes’ name.
-He’s not very good.
+He isn’t very good.
 And that’s Stalin.

 Me: Milo definitely fired first.
-Loose Canon tried to edit that bit so he didn’t shoot first but there was an outcry and they had to change it back again.
+Loose Canon tried to edit that so the guard fired first, but the fans went crazy and they had to change it back.

 Nicol: (Exasperated) Oh, mother!
 Even I get that reference!

-By the time we’ve explained my lame gag to Sue, we are totally lost.
-I decide to find an online synopsis to fill in the gaps.
+By the time we’ve explained it to Sue, all three of us are totally lost.
+So I find an online synopsis, hoping it will fill in the blanks.

 Me: I don’t believe it!
 Even the TARDIS Index File gave up on this story after three episodes!